 - Promote transparency.
 You can include guidelines or instructions, and customize the message that ineligible applicants will see, so that everyone understands the type of applicants you are looking for.

 - Rely on trusted data.
-We’ve partnered with Candid (formerly Guidestar) to provide IRS data based on an organization’s EIN number in real time, so you can be confident in your screening.
+For the Charity check tool, we’ve partnered with Candid (formerly Guidestar) to provide IRS data based on the organization’s EIN number in real time, so you can be confident in your screening.

-How can I add the eligibility step to my account?
+How can I add Eligibility Forms to my account?

 Also new from Submittable